achen2003/achen2003/README.md

 I'm Alex Chen, and I'm currently pursuing a bachelor's degree in Computer Engineering at the University of Toronto

-🔭 I’m currently working on System Software Integration @ Ford Motors Canada in Ottawa, Ontario
+🔭 I’m currently working as a Firmware Engineer Intern @ Geotab Inc. in Oakville

 💻 I'm passionate about learning and working on software/firmware development, especially projects using C/C++ and/or Python

-🌱 Recently, I've learned the basics of OS development as well as network programming

-🎸 Outside of school and work, I enjoy practicing electric guitar, listening to a lot of music, watching movies, and picking up new skills
+🎸 Outside of school and work, I enjoy practicing electric guitar, collecting vinyl & CDs, listening to a lot of music, watching movies, and picking up new skills